Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 Digital Expectations for a Critical Digital Channel

 The linear model doesn’t translate well to CTV for multiple reasons.
 To begin, day parts are no longer relevant, as anyone can watch any content at any time.
-And without an IP address — data that isn’t transmitted in the programmatic bid stream — location is difficult to ascertain.
+And while IP address signals have historically supported location targeting in digital advertising, they are often inconsistent, obfuscated, or missing in programmatic CTV bid streams — making location difficult to ascertain.
 This issue grows more severe as the surge in programmatic TV continues.

 There is also the issue of the ad buyer’s expectations.
 CTV is a digital channel, and its inventory is traded by people who are steeped in the digital landscape.
 They are marketers who are accustomed to a plethora of attributes for targeting, measuring and optimizing campaigns.
-These advertisers, and their agencies, are well aware that they are hundred of variables that they should be able to leverage, but can’t, including
+This absence of reliable geographic signals in the programmatic CTV ecosystem has created what many advertisers refer to as a “location gap,” where ads can be served without consistent insight into where or to whom they were actually delivered.
+Simply put, the location gap occurs when ads are delivered without consistent or dependable insight into where — or to whom — they were actually served.

 • IP location address, and all the insight that surrounds it, including locations down to the +4 ZIP code, home vs. business, mobile carrier, device type, among others.